Topkapı Palace: Third Courtyard

 Beyond the Gate of Felicity is the Third Courtyard (III.
-Avlu), also called the Inner Palace (Enderûn Avlusu), which is the heart of the palace.
-It is a lush garden surrounded by the Hall of the Privy Chamber (Has Oda), the treasury, the harem and the library of Ahmed III.
+Avlu), also called the Inner Palace (Enderûn Avlusu).
+It is a garden surrounded by the Hall of the Privy Chamber (Has Oda), the treasury, the harem and the library of Ahmed III.

 The Third Courtyard is surrounded by the quarters of the Ağas, court functionaries in the service of the sultan.
 They were taught the arts, such as music, painting and calligraphy.
 The best could become the Has Oda Ağası or high-ranking officials.

 The layout of the Third Courtyard was established by Mehmed II.
 While Mehmed II would not sleep in the harem, successive sultans after him became more secluded and moved to the more intimate Fourth Courtyard and the harem section.

 The Hünername miniature from 1584 shows the Third Courtyard and the surrounding outer gardens.